ljt019/horsepower/README.md

-# Horsepower Exhibit Documentation
+# Horsepower Exhibit

-This documentation provides a comprehensive overview of the Horsepower Exhibit project, a web-based interactive application that visualizes horsepower using physical interaction through a Raspberry Pi, a hall effect sensor, and web technologies.
+This documentation provides an overview of the Horsepower Exhibit project, implemented in Rust using the Macroquad game framework.
+The application visualizes horsepower through a dynamic horse animation and scrolling background, receiving data via UDP from an external source.

 ## Table of Contents